 One or more interactive elements has been excluded from this version of the text.
 You can view them online here: https://uark.pressbooks.pub/speaking/?p=29#oembed-9 times.
 It's a nice method by which you can transfer responsibility for your client to the jury.
 Ladies and gentlemen, I am about to leave you, but before I leave you I'd like to tell you a story about a wise old man and a smart-alec boy.
 The smart-alec boy had a plan, he wanted to show up the wise old man, to make a fool of him.
 The smart-alec boy had caught a bird in the forest.
 He had him in his hands.
 The little bird's tail was sticking out.
 The bird is alive in his hands.
 The plan was this: He would go up to the old man and he would say, "Old man, what do I have in my hands?"
 The old man would say, "You have a bird, my son."
 Then the boy would say, "Oldman, is the bird alive or is it dead?"
 If the old man said that the bird was dead, he would open up his hands and the bird would fly off free, off into the trees, alive, happy.
 But if the old man said the bird was alive, he would crush it and crush it in his hands and say, "See, old man, the bird is dead."
-So, he walked up to the old man and said, "Old man, what do I have in my hands?"
+So, he walked up to the old man and said, "Old man, what do I have a bird, my son."
 The old man said, "You have a bird, my son."
-He said, "Old man, is the bird alive or is it dead?"
-And the old man said, "The bird is in your hands, my son."
+The old man said, "You have a bird, my son."
+He said, "Old man, what do I have in my hands?"
+The old man said, "The bird is in your hands, my son."
 Ladies and gentlemen of the jury my client is in yours."
 Gerry Spence